hakanolgun/notes-from-books/Economy/2019-the_narrow_corridor.md

 # 1. HOW DOES HISTORY END?

-Thommas Hobbes's terms is Warre which is similar to anarchy.

 "If any two men desire the same thing which they cannot bot enjoy, they become enemies... endeavor to destroy one an other."

-Anarchy emerges when men live without a common power to keep them all in awe.Solution to Warre is to create a centralized authority.
+Anarchy emerges when men live without a common power to keep them all in awe.
+Solution to Warre is to create a centralized authority.

 Hobbes understood that the all-powerful Leviathan would be feared.
 But better to fear one powerful Leviathan than to fear everybody.